mrazomej/BayesFitness.jl/docs/src/index.md

 ```

 After having imported the libraries, we need to load our dataset into memory.
-This dataset is already in the format needed for `BayesFitness.jl` to work, so
+This dataset is already in the at needed for `BayesFitness.jl` to work, so
 we don't have to modify anything.
 ```julia
 # Import data